lerndevops/labs/cicd-flow/CICD-with-jenkins-Free-Style-Jobs.md

-## Guide to CREATE A CICD Pipeline on Jenkins Using Docker & Ansible
+## Guide to CREATE A CICD Pipeline on Jenkins Using Docker & Ansible -- Free Style Jobs

 ### Step1 -- `Pre-Req`